MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureBlobFileSharesSources

+Specifies the file share sources for signature blob files.

+A valid value uses the following syntax:
-Specifies the file shares sources for signatures.
-For example, `"\\ServerName\\ShareName\Folder name\"`.
-If the value contains spaces, enclose the value in quotation marks (").
+`{\\Server1\Share1 | \\Server2\Share2 | ... \\ServerN\ShareN}`.
+If the value contains spaces,
+enclose the value in quotation marks (").

-To empty this setting, use the value `" "`.
+To empty this setting, use the **Remove-MpPreference** cmdlet:
+`Remove-MpPreference -SignatureBlobFileSharesSources`.

+The **SignatureDefinitionUpdateFileSharesSources** parameter specifies the file share sources for regular signature definition updates.

+The value of this parameter is meaningful only if the **SignatureFallBackOrder** parameter contains the value `FileShares`.

 ```yaml
 Type: String